Ein ad-Duyuk al-Foqa: British Mandate era

 In the 1922 census of Palestine conducted by the British Mandate authorities, ad-Duyuk, together with Al-Auja and Nweimeh had a population of 332; 322 Muslims and 10 Christians, where the Christians were 7 Orthodox, and 3 Syrian Catholic.
 In the 1931 census Duyuk had a population of 291 Muslims, in 66 houses.

 In the 1945 statistics, Duyuk's population was 730 Muslims and it had jurisdiction over 21,332 dunams of land.
 Of this, 399 dunams were for citrus and bananas, 2,050 dunams were for plantations and irrigable land, 1,171 for cereals, while a total of 17,712 dunams were non-cultivable areas.

 Jordanian era

 In the wake of the 1948 Arab–Israeli War, and after the 1949 Armistice Agreements, Duyuk came under Jordanian rule.

 Post-1967

 Since the Six-Day War in 1967, Duyuk has been under Israeli occupation.

 In 1994, Ein ad-Duyuk al-Foqa and An Nuwei'ma were constituted as a single local council.
-After the 1995 accords, 52.3% of the land of Ein ad-Duyuk al-Foqa is classified as Area A, the remaining 47.7% is Area C.
+After the 1995 accords, 52.3% of the land of Ein ad-Duyuk al-Foqa is classified as Area A, the remaining 47.7% is Area C. On the morning of 14 December 2025, Israeli settlers reportedly attacked the community, injuring seven residents including children and a disabled man.
+The settlers entered the area and broke into multiple houses while families were inside, damaging windows and belongings in at least three homes and reportedly stealing equipment and personal items.
+Reports indicate that such attacks had intensified in the preceding two months, allegedly involving settlers from an outpost established in August 2024 near three others set up in the area since 2012.
+Residents have reported frequent raids and harassment by settlers from this outpost.